Strong Customer Authentication (SCA)

 Transactions under €30 and cumulative payments higher than €100 on the same card.

-Transactions under €30 EUR are exempt from SCA.
+Transactions under €30 EUR are exempt from Strong Customer Authentication.
 But the issuing bank will keep track of how many payments are made using this exemption.

 2. Acquirer Transaction Risk Analysis

 Transaction Risk Analysis, as outlined by the Regulatory Technical Standard (RTS), looks at risk scores and other account risk factors to confirm that no abnormal spending or behavioral patterns of the payer have been identified.

 Under PSD2 SCA, TRA exemptions can be applied at either the acquiring or issuing side of the transaction.

 Certain trusted merchants chosen by the cardholder